burnpiro/wiz-masters-thesis/README.md

 ## USAGE:

-Edit template just edit a template, there are some variables to set for the title page:
+Edit template just edit a template.
+Zip it and upload to Overleaf or any other similar service.
+You might also run it locally.
+The main file is called `main.tex`.
+There are some variables to set for the title page:

 - `\author` – name of the author,
 - `\title` – title of the thesis,